ReviewMyContract.aiReview My Contract

 "This Letter of Intent outlines the terms under which we propose to acquire your business.
 We look forward to working with you to finalize these arrangements in a definitive agreement.
 Please indicate your agreement with the above terms by signing below."

 The example clause above illustrates one of the most dangerous LOI drafting failures: a letter that looks like an LOI but contains none of the essential structural elements that make it useful or safe.
-Here are the most common LOI mistakes and how they create risk.
+Here are seven common LOI mistakes and how they create risk.

 Mistake 1: Failing to Distinguish Binding from Non-Binding Provisions.
 The single most common — and most consequential — LOI mistake is not clearly specifying which provisions are binding.
 A generic statement that "this LOI is non-binding" followed by specific obligations creates ambiguity.
 A court facing such a document will determine binding status based on the surrounding circumstances.
+Under *Restatement (Second) of Contracts § 27*, manifestations of assent that are sufficient to conclude a contract will not be prevented from doing so merely because the parties planned a more formal written document later.
 The fix: enumerate every binding provision by section number, and include a catch-all statement that all other provisions are non-binding.

 Mistake 2: Omitting Exclusivity Entirely.
 Buyers and acquirers frequently fail to include an exclusivity clause because they assume the seller's receipt of the LOI signals exclusivity.
 It does not.
 Without a signed exclusivity obligation, the seller can continue negotiating with and accepting competing offers while the buyer conducts due diligence and prepares the definitive agreement.
-In competitive markets, a missing exclusivity clause can cost the buyer the deal.
+In competitive markets, a missing exclusivity clause can cost the buyer the deal — and the significant diligence costs already invested.

 Mistake 4: No Mechanism for Extending Deadlines.
 If the due diligence period or exclusivity period expires without the parties having executed a definitive agreement, what happens?
 Many LOIs are silent.
 The parties end up in a dispute about whether the exclusivity obligation has expired, whether the buyer still has investigation rights, and whether either party is still obligated to proceed.
 A well-drafted LOI specifies: automatic termination upon expiration of the stated period; extension procedures (requires written agreement signed by both parties); and which provisions survive termination.

 Mistake 5: No Representations About Authority.
 An LOI for a significant transaction should include a representation by each signatory that they are authorized to enter into the LOI and to bind the named party.
-Without this, a counterparty may later argue that the individual who signed lacked authority — creating a dispute about whether the LOI binds the company.
+Without this, a counterparty may later argue that the individual who signed lacked authority — creating a dispute about whether the LOI binds the company at all.
+For corporate entities, the signatory should represent that they are an authorized officer, that the board has approved entering the LOI, and that no additional corporate approvals are required to make the LOI's binding provisions effective.

 Mistake 7: Ignoring Post-LOI Conduct.
 The most important LOI mistake is treating it as a document and forgetting about it.
-Conduct after signing — representations in emails, discussions in management meetings, partial performance of LOI obligations — shapes what courts find the parties intended.
-Instruct everyone involved in the transaction: (a) all communications should be consistent with the LOI's binding/non-binding structure; (b) avoid phrases like "we have a deal" or "the transaction is agreed"; (c) all proposed changes to LOI terms must be documented in a signed amendment.
+Conduct after signing — representations in emails, discussions in management meetings, partial performance of LOI obligations — shapes what courts find the parties intended. *Texaco v.
+Pennzoil* turned on post-LOI conduct as much as the LOI language itself.
+Instruct everyone involved in the transaction: (a) all communications should be consistent with the LOI's binding/non-binding structure; (b) avoid phrases like "we have a deal" or "the transaction is agreed"; (c) all proposed changes to LOI terms must be documented in a signed amendment; (d) external communications (press releases, investor updates, employee announcements) about the transaction should not characterize the status as more certain than it is.

 What to Do